 Music writer, lecturer and broadcaster for BBC Radio 3.
 He writes for BBC Music Magazine and Gramophone and has taught classes in Lieder history and interpretation at the Guildhall, Trinity College of Music and Birkbeck College.
 He read French and German at Cambridge and later studied Music at the Guildhall.
 His publications include Schubert: The Complete Song Texts and Pocket Guide to Haydn.
 Twitter: @wigmoresworld | Website: wigmoresworld.co.uk

 Prices, per person

-Four concerts and pre-concert talks, accommodation for two nights, breakfasts, two afternoon teas, two dinners, interval drinks, programme, tips for hotel staff.
+Four concerts with integrated talks, accommodation for two nights, breakfasts, two afternoon teas, two dinners, interval drinks, programme, tips for hotel staff.

 The Swan Hotel at Lavenham has been an inn since 1667 and is one of the most charming and best-known small-town hotels in England.
 It spreads through a number of contiguous half-timber buildings which date to the 15th and 16th centuries.

 The bedrooms have been renovated in a pleasingly restrained manner which retains their historical character.
 Most bathrooms have a bath with shower fitment.
 Facilities include a bar, extensive lounge areas, a brasserie and the Weavers’ House Spa.
 Dinners are served in the gallery hall.

 Due to the historical nature of the building, the hotel does not have a lift, and on the ground floor there are steps to negotiate.
 A limited number of bedrooms are available on the ground floor.
 If you have access requirements, please contact us.